xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2015-06-21-roslyn-based-attribute-remover.markdown

 You can see all the examples I tested against in the [Gist][6].

-The `CSharpSyntaxRewriter` took a lot of messing around with to get right, but I eventually figured that by overriding the `VisitAttributeList` method I could remove attributes from the syntax tree as they were visited.
+The `CSharpSyntaxRewriter` took a lot of messing around with to get right, but I eventually figured that by overriding the `VisitMethodDeclaration` method I could remove attributes from the syntax tree as they were visited.

 To get some C# code into a syntax tree, there is the obviously named `CSharpSyntaxTree.ParseText(String)` method.
 You can then get a `CSharpSyntaxRewriter` (in my case my own `AttributeRemoverRewriter` class) to visit everything by calling `Visit()`.
 Because this is all immutable, you need to grab the result, which can now be converted into a string and dumped out.